159753x/InterviewCSharp/README.md

 VisualizationHTML/: The first application project.

-Project2/: The second application project.
+VisualizationPNG/: The second application project.
-SharedCode/: A class library project containing shared models, controllers, and views used by both VisualizationHTML/ and Project2.
+SharedCode/: A class library project containing shared models, controllers, and views used by both VisualizationHTML/ and VisualizationPNG.

 WorkerTimeEntryApp.sln: The solution file that includes all the projects and test projects.

-#### Also View module is empty because It was logical for me to put making of static HTML file as a controller as it's only for representation of data and it's not rendering like a front-end service.
+#### Also View module is empty because It was logical for me to put making of static HTML file or PNG file as a controller as it's only for representation of data and it's not rendering like a front-end service.

 ## Solution Description